aweeraman/blog/posts/deepseek-r1-at-the-cusp-of-an-open-revolution.md

 ![](/images/2025/02/image-1.png)

+*DeepSeek-R1 Model Training Pipeline*

-DeepSeek-R1 Model Training PipelineUsing RL and DeepSeek-v3, an interim reasoning model was built, called DeepSeek-R1-Zero, purely based on RL without relying on SFT, which demonstrated superior reasoning capabilities that matched the performance of OpenAI's o1 in certain benchmarks such as AIME 2024.
+Using RL and DeepSeek-v3, an interim reasoning model was built, called DeepSeek-R1-Zero, purely based on RL without relying on SFT, which demonstrated superior reasoning capabilities that matched the performance of OpenAI's o1 in certain benchmarks such as AIME 2024.

 The model was however affected by poor readability and language-mixing and is only an interim-reasoning model built on RL principles and self-evolution.